Carl Hagelin is in Anaheim, Cam Talbot is in Edmonton and Henrik Lundqvist is still the face of the New York Rangers. Obvious moves, right?

 Every so often a player becomes so great, so phenomenal that the term fan-favorite is used as an understatement.
 That guy becomes part of the fabric of the organization, the city.

-He actually becomes the city in a way.
+He actually becomes the city… in a special sort of way.

 For Madison Square Garden and the city of New York, Henrik Lundqvist is that guy and blasphemy is the perfect word to describe looking to ship him out of town.

-The best goaltender in New York Rangers history is coming off of another splendid Stanley Cup Playoffs run.
-His 11-8 record, 2.18 goals against average and sparkling .928 save percentage were better marks than the year prior which saw him take the Rangers just three-games short of a championship.
+The arguable best goaltender in New York Rangers history is coming off of another splendid Stanley Cup Playoffs run.
+His 11-8 record, 2.18 goals against average and sparkling .928 save percentage were better marks than the year prior, which saw him take the Rangers just three-games short of a championship.

-He’s a Vezina Trophy winner, a future Hall of Famer, and one hell of a guy.
+He’s a Vezina Trophy winner, a future Hall of Famer and one hell of a guy (by most accounts).
 Their Game 7 loss to the Tampa Bay Lightning was nowhere near his fault.

 Rewind the clock almost three-decades.
 Edmonton Oilers center Wayne Gretzky was the best thing in the NHL, literally, since sliced bread.
 The stuff he came up with on the ice marveled even the casual onlooker.